theodore-s-beers/feruca/README.md

 between the Default Unicode Collation Element Table (DUCET) and the default variation from CLDR.
 (You can additionally choose between the "non-ignorable" and "shifted" strategies for handling variable-weight characters.)
-Adding further support for tailoring is a near-term priority.
+Adding further support for tailoring is a medium-term goal—but that will be an arduous project in itself.

 Third, the library has effectively\[0\] just one public function: `collate`, which accepts two string references or byte slices (plus a `CollationOptions`